 Assaults have actually dropped since 2019, but vehicle thefts, as in most cities across the country, have skyrocketed.

-To understand why “St. Louis” crime rates are misleading, at least to some extent, and generating bad public relations for St. Louis in general, it helps to understand how St. Louis is physically structured.
-This will take only a minute.
+To understand why “St. Louis” crime rates can be misrepresentative, and therefore generating bad public relations for St. Louis as a whole, it helps to understand how St. Louis is physically structured.

 St. Louis City and St. Louis County are NOT one entity.
-They are separate (splitting in 1876 at the behest of the City), and therefore they function as two separate governments, operating two separate police departments, and they maintain two separate crime statistic data bases.
+They are divided, separating in 1876 at the behest of the City, NOT the County.
+The resulting consequence being that each exists as its own geographical area, with two separate governments, operating two separate police departments (actually, multiple police departments), which subsequently tabulate two separate crime statistics data bases.

-The City is comprised of 79 individual neighborhoods, the County includes St. Louis County, along with 91 individual municipalities, most of which also have their own local governments and many their own police departments.
-This is a unique arrangement compared to other U.S. cities and can be a little confusing, so don’t feel bad if your head is spinning.
+The City is comprised of 79 individual neighborhoods – the surrounding County area, which includes St. Louis County and a scattered collection of 91 individual municipalities – most of which operate their own local municipal governments and police departments.
+Compared to other U.S. cities, this is a unique arrangement and can be a little confusing for not only newcomers, but even locals, so don’t feel bad if your head is spinning.

-This leads to the other key factor in how Crime rates are calculated, based on a per capita math equation: number of individual crime incidents divided by population size, typically on a per 100,000 (residents) scale.
-Which, as in the case of St. Louis City with a relatively small population but with a higher than average crime count, translates into a high crime rate.
+A geographical area’s population is the key factor in how crime rates are calculated, based on a per-capita math equation: the number of individual crime incidents divided by population size, typically on a per 100,000 (residents) scale.
+Which, as in the case of St. Louis City, with a comparatively much smaller population than its St. Louis County counterpart, but also with a higher individual crime incident count, translates into a high crime rate.

 According to the St. Louis Metropolitan Police Department’s annual crime report for 2022, St. Louis City proper, not the City and County combined, reported 200 homicides.
 Measured against the City’s relatively small population of 293,310, results in a murder rate of 68.18.
-This is the frighteningly high murder rate splashed across the internet in countless stories by real estate writers and some news organizations.
+This is the frighteningly high murder rate splashed across the internet.

-St. Louis County, on the other hand, recorded less than half that number of murders in 2022, with 92.
-Also, St. Louis County has three times more people, 997,187, than St. Louis City, which gave St. Louis County the extremely low murder rate of 9.22 in 2022.
-One of the lowest in the country.
+St. Louis County, on the other hand, recorded less than half that number of murders in 2022, 92.
+And with a population three times that of the City, 997,187, St. Louis County’s murder rate was only 9.22 in 2022.
+One of the lowest anywhere in the country.

 What does this mean?
-If both St. Louis City and St. Louis County homicide numbers and populations were combined, (292 murders, 1,290,497 population), which would represent “St. Louis” as a whole, then the murder rate for “St. Louis” would have been a “respectable” 22.63 in 2022, three times lower than the City’s homicide rate alone.
+If both St. Louis City and St. Louis County homicide numbers, and populations, were combined, (292 murders, 1,290,497 population), representing “St. Louis” as a whole, then the murder rate for “St. Louis” would have been a “respectable” 22.63 in 2022, three times lower than the City’s homicide rate alone.

 St. Louis Murder Rate Compared to Other U.S. Cities

-Now take the recalculated combined murder rate from above (22.63) of St. Louis City and St. Louis County and compare it to other U.S. cities similar in size.
+Now let’s take the recalculated combined murder rate of St. Louis City and St. Louis County, 22.63, and compare it to other U.S. cities similar in size.

 - Indianapolis: pop.
 882,039; 211 homicides (23.92 murder rate)